alongal/notes-website/source/_posts/revoking-tls-1-1-from-apache-server.md

 ```bash
 SSLProtocol TLSv1.2
 ```
-Also, uncomment this line within the file
+Also, uncomment this line within the file (this will enable Perfect Forward Secrecy)
 ```bash
 SSLHonorCipherOrder on
 ```